Home / Reviews / Herman Miller Aeron

 • 12-year warranty covers everything including the gas cylinder

-• Consistent support that doesn’t degrade or change over time
+• Support that doesn’t degrade or change over time

 Common Complaints